ErgeibiMed/ErgeibiMed/README.md

-- 👋 Hi, I’m @Ergeibi Mohamed
+- 👋 Hi, I’m Ergeibi Mohamed
-- Avid coder,fluent in Java and Rust
+- Avid coder
-- 📫 How to reach me : [email- mohamed.ergeibi@gmail.com ]
+- 📫 How to reach me : [email- ergeibi.mohamed@gmail.com ]

 <!---
 ErgeibiMed/ErgeibiMed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.